dino0320/dino0320.github.io/docs/_posts/hardware/pc/building-self-pc/en/2025-05-29-building-self-pc-en.md

 #### [msi MAG A750GL PCIE5](https://jp.msi.com/Power-Supply/MAG-A750GL-PCIE5)

 I chose a 750W power supply.
-Although I couldn’t find reliable power consumption info for the GPU online, I visited a PC store where they listed the recommended PSU wattage next to the GPU.
+Although I couldn't find reliable power consumption info for the GPU online, I visited a PC store where they listed the recommended PSU wattage next to the GPU.
-It recommended 650W, but since 650W models aren’t very common (possibly a misconception), I went with 750W.
+It recommended 650W, but since 650W models aren't very common (possibly a misconception), I went with 750W.

 Also, make sure the connectors match your motherboard and GPU.
 Some motherboards require two EPS12V cables for CPU power.